spryker/spryker-docs/docs/scos/dev/architecture/code-buckets.md

 ---

 *Code buckets* define multiple slices of source code that can be executed in runtime.
-This enables projects to define, implement, and execute different business logics based on different HTTP or console requests.
+This lets projects define, implement, and execute different business logics based on different HTTP or console requests.

 For example, a project can have multiple checkout processes, each having a different number of steps.
 The regular checkout consists of three steps, but in one of the countries, because of some business reasons, the checkout requires four steps.